Posted on 12th August, 2015 by Kayleigh Tanner

 When should it be available?

 Ideally, pre-induction training should be made available as early as possible after the new starter has accepted the role.
 This gives them the maximum time to work through the material in their own time.
 To do this, you could include a link to your induction portal in your welcome email to new starters, or direct them towards a mobile app to enable them to learn on the move.
 This material should continue to be available after their start date, perhaps in the form of performance support or refresher materials to support them in their first few weeks.

 New starters will most likely be working a notice period in another role, so your pre-induction learning needs to fit around their current schedule.
 Therefore, you shouldn’t expect your new starters to be able to come to face-to-face induction sessions before their official start date.
 Making learning mobile enables them to access learning wherever they are, whether that’s on the way to work, at weekends or at home in the evenings.
 Remember to be aware of the potential IT risks associated with accessing company information over public connections, so ensure your portals are secure before giving access to people who are not yet employees.

 Making it all happen

 If you’re looking to transform your onboarding programme, that’s where we come in.
-LEO has 30 years’ experience in creating highly effective induction and onboarding programmes, and we believe that seizing the pre-induction period is crucial for setting your new starters up for increased speed to competence and productivity.
+LEO Learning has 30 years’ experience in creating highly effective induction and onboarding programmes, and we believe that seizing the pre-induction period is crucial for setting your new starters up for increased speed to competence and productivity.
 To save money by taking advantage of the pre-induction period, contact us today to discover how we can help.